Huy-DNA/MPiSC/report/chapters/background/index.typ

 To safe-guard against ABA problem, one must ensure that between the time a process reads out a value from a shared memory location and the time it calls CAS on that location, there's no possibility another process has CAS-ed the memory location to the same value.

+A simple scheme that's widely used practically and also in this thesis is the *unique timestamp* scheme.
+This scheme's idea is simple: for each shared memory location that is affected by CAS operations, we reserve some bits of this memory location for a monotonic counter.
+Each time a CAS operation is carried out, this counter is incremented.
+Theoretically, ABA problem would never happen because combining with this counter, the value of this memory location is always unique, due to the counter never repeats itself.
+However, practically, the counter can overflow and wrap-around to the same value and ABA problem would happen in this case.
+Therefore, the counter's range must be big enough so that this scenario can't virtually happen.
+Empirically, a counter of 32-bit should be enough.
+The drawback of this approach is that we have wasted 32 meaningful bits to avoid ABA problem.

 === Safe memory reclamation problem

 The problem of safe memory reclamation often arises in concurrent algorithms that dynamically allocate memory.
 In such algorithms, dynamically-allocated memory must be freed at some point.
 However, there's a good chance that while a process is freeing memory, other processes contending for the same memory are keeping a reference to that memory.
 Therefore, deallocated memory can potentially be accessed, which is erroneous.